International Trademark Rights

 9. What is OAPI?

-OAPI (Organisation Africaine de la Propriété Intellectuelle) was formed by members of certain French-speaking African nations.
+OAPI (Organisation Africaine de la Propriété Intellectuelle) (African Intellectual Property Organization) was formed by members of certain French-speaking African nations.
 The organization enables applicants to file a single application for protection of a trademark in designated countries that are party to the Bangui Agreement, which created OAPI.

 10. What is the Andean Pact?